bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialPP2.md

 	z0, par_pp2,
 	# specify the continuation parameter
 	(@lens _.p1),
 	# very important parameter.
-This specifies the maximum amount of recursion
+It specifies the maximum amount of recursion
 	# when computing the bifurcation diagram.
 It means we allow computing branches of branches of branches
 	# at most in the present case.
 	3,